 expressed using Kubernetes recommended label structure.

-Updated shared Kong hosting environments to use jwt plugin
+Updated shared Kong (API Gateway) hosting environments to use jwt plugin

 to provided route based Auth0 JWT authentication against Graph API microservice.
 Demonstrated operation locally by running Kong (with postgresDB)

 docker-compose, deployed using in-house (custom) python scripts with all microservices via kubernetes against Auth0.
 Demonstrated